BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 - https://testbed-xamarin.app.link/FCIWxFeBGx
 - https://testbed-xamarin.app.link/testlink

 Note that when using the 'app.link' default link domain there is a second, alternate, form of the link domain that comes into play when displaying Branch Deepviews - the *alternate link domain*.
 This *alternate link domain* sees the domain's '.app.link' string replaced by '-alternate.app.link'.
-Both the regular and alternate link domains must be configured within each project.
+If you are using a default app.link link domain, both the regular and alternate domains will be needed when configuring a project to support deep linking.

 ### Branch keys

-Branch keys start with a prefix *key_live_* or *key_test_* and are followed by a string of 32 aphanumeric characters (*key_live_kdzhBMBYt5Pi4g4DVRfQbdkbqDlm5rIv*, for example).
-Branch associates apps with Branch links via the Branch key, which must be supplied when initializing the Branch SDK.
-Data associated with Branch links can only be read by apps that are using the same Branch key.
+Branch keys consist of a prefix (**key_live_** or **key_test_**) followed by a string of 32 aphanumeric characters (*key_live_kdzhBMBYt5Pi4g4DVRfQbdkbqDlm5rIv*, for example).
+Branch keys are used to associate apps with Branch links.
+An app's Branch key is required to initialize the Branch SDK.
+Data associated with Branch links can only be read by apps that  use the same Branch key.

-Note that the Live and Test apps on the Branch dashboard are completely separate and each has its own Branch key.
-Even when Live and Test have been configured identically and links from both are able to open up a particular app, the app will only receive link data for which it has the matching Branch key.
+Note that the **Live** and **Test** apps on the Branch dashboard are completely separate; each has its own Branch key.
+Even when **Live** and **Test** sections of the dashboard have been configured identically and links from both are able to open up a particular app, the app will only receive link data for which it has the matching Branch key.

 ### Creating a Branch link domain and Branch key for an app